Columbia Heat

-Columbia Heat is a defunct soccer club which spent three seasons in the USISL.
+Columbia Heat was a soccer club which spent three seasons in the USISL.

 History

 In 1993, the Columbia Spirit entered the USISL.
 Following the 1993 season, the team was renamed the Columbia Heat.
 In 1995, the USISL split into two leagues, the Professional and Premier (Amateur) Leagues.
 Columbia spent the season in the Premier League before withdrawing and folding at the end of the season.
 The team played in Columbia, South Carolina; at the University of South Carolina, on Eugene E. Stone III Stadium.